jasonbayton/11ty/_src/projects/managed-info/support/deploy-apk-packages.md

 **Package name (required)**

-The Android package name, e.g.
+The Android package name, e.g. `com.example.myapp`
-`com.example.myapp`

 **APK download URL (required)**

 A direct HTTPS link to the APK file. the package manager fetches and stages this in its internal cache.

 _Note: The application size of MANAGED INFO will increase in line with all cached packages.
-This is not an issue, but do ensure the device has enough space to hold effectively two copies of the same app while the file remains in cache.
+This is not an issue, but do ensure the device has enough space to hold effectively two copies of the same package while the file remains in cache._

 **Version code (recommended)**